PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 National Officers since PRSA’s inception

-New South Wales 2011 elections: Preference data files are accessible at ftp.elections.nsw.gov.au File size is up to 650 MB.
+New South Wales 2011 elections: Preference data files are accessible at ftp.elections.nsw.gov.au The file size is up to 650 MB.

 NEW SOUTH WALES proportional representation history at State and municipal level